mirte-robot/mirte-documentation/doc/development/mirte_architecture.rst

       - `mirte-oled-images <https://github.com/mirte-robot/mirte-oled-images>`_: Contains the images and image sequences to show on the OLED.
       - `mirte-install-scripts <https://github.com/mirte-robot/mirte-install-scripts>`_: Contains all scripts
-        needed to install the Mirte software on the robot.
+        needed to install the MIRTE software on the robot.
 This includes our own repositories and dependencies, but also creates a user and enables the Wifi AP and systemd services.
       - `mirte-sd-image-tools <https://github.com/mirte-robot/mirte-sd-image-tools>`_: Contains all things
         needed to build an ARM sd card image with everything installed from the mirte-install-scripts repo